 We have a new Mayor and Deputy Mayor every year, who are chosen by the leading political group of the council.
 Their term of office runs for the Municipal Year.
 Each Mayor chooses a charity/charities which they will raise money for during their year.

 We welcome invitations from local organisations for our Mayor / Deputy Mayor to attend your events.

-The Deputy Mayor is Councillor Dan Griffin.
+This year's Deputy Mayor is Councillor Cynthia Barker.

-It is customary for the Mayor/Deputy Mayor to be greeted on arrival and the correct form of address is: 'The Worshipful, the Mayor/Deputy Mayor of the borough of Hertsmere.'
+It is customary for the Mayor/Deputy Mayor to be greeted on arrival and the correct form of address is “The Worshipful, the Mayor/Deputy Mayor of the Borough of Hertsmere.”

-If you need any further help, you can call the Mayor's Office 020 8207 7477.
+For further help, please call the Mayor's Office on 020 8207 7477.